-We’ve already mentioned swelling at the injection site as a side effect, and this can happen both because of the way the shot was performed, but it can also occur because of some substances in the vaccine itself.
+We’ve already mentioned swelling at the injection site as a side effect, and this can happen both because of the way the shot was performed but also because of some substances in the vaccine itself.

 The most dangerous substances that some vaccines contain are thimerosal, aluminum, formaldehyde, and mercury.
 Thimerosal is neurotoxic, and aluminum is a carcinogenic substance.

-All of these ingredients have serious side effects, some of which might not be visible right after the vaccination, but they can affect the dog’s health in the long run.
-It would be a good idea to have a talk with your vet and tell them your concerns so that they can choose an appropriate and safe vaccine.
+These ingredients have serious side effects, some of which might not be visible right after the vaccination, but they can affect the dog’s health in the long run.
+It would be a good idea to talk with your vet and tell them your concerns so that they can choose an appropriate and safe vaccine.

 If you want to make sure that your dog will lead a long, happy, and healthy life, you should stick to the vaccination schedule recommended by your veterinarian.